ihatetoast/ickyclicky/README.md

 ### Note:

-There are currently 12 images; however, I made the grid 2x2 so that it would be harder to remember what the play's choices are and what she's already chosen.
+There are currently 12 images; however, I made the grid 2x2 so that it would be harder to remember what the player's choices are and what she's already chosen.
 By keeping the playing grid 2x2, I can add images as I choose and not worry about having to do enough to keep a neat grid.

 ## Toolbox: